Q: What is Amazon FSx for Lustre?

 Q: How do I use Amazon FSx for Lustre with AWS Batch?

-A: Amazon FSx for Lustre integrates with AWS Batch though EC2 Launch Templates.
+Amazon FSx for Lustre integrates with AWS Batch through EC2 Launch Templates.
 AWS Batch is a cloud-native batch scheduler for HPC, ML, and other asynchronous workloads.
 AWS Batch will automatically and dynamically size instances to job resource requirements, and use existing FSx for Lustre file systems when launching instances and running jobs.

-A: AWS ParallelCluster is an AWS-supported open-source cluster management tool that helps you to deploy and manage High Performance Computing (HPC) clusters in the AWS Cloud.
+AWS ParallelCluster is an AWS-supported open-source cluster management tool that helps you to deploy and manage High Performance Computing (HPC) clusters on AWS.
 AWS ParallelCluster supports automatic creation of a new Amazon FSx for Lustre file system or the ability to use an existing Amazon FSx for Lustre file system as part of the cluster creation process.

 Q: What regions is Amazon FSx for Lustre available in?